You may know about Texas wrongful death claims. But do you know about survival actions? What are they, and when do they come into play?

 If a survival action is appropriate, it is filed in conjunction with a wrongful death claim.
 Just like a wrongful death claim, personal injury attorneys charge a percentage of the final settlement as a case fee.

 If you talk to an attorney and they refuse to take your case on, seek a second opinion.
-Most Dallas Personal injury attorneys don’t charge anything to discuss the details of your claim.
+Most wrongful death attorneys don’t charge anything to discuss the details of your claim.